iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

-   For example, the intermodulation of the drive frequencies and harmonics with the actual fault frequencies may cause certain spectral components to disappear, which is excactly the opposite from what setting a threshold is trying to achieve.
+   For example, the intermodulation of the drive frequencies and harmonics with the actual fault frequencies may cause certain spectral components to disappear when a fault occurs, which is excactly the opposite from what setting a threshold is trying to achieve.
 This is where the autoencoder ML approach becomes a valuable asset in our toolbox.

 #### Spectal Heatmap